wolfgangasdf/iqp-book/3d-schroedinger.md

 \ell=0,1,\ldots\quad\text{and}\quad m=-\ell,-\ell+1,\ldots,\ell
 $$(3d-s-13)

-Later we will see that $\ell$ is associated with the total angular momentum of the state, and $m$ the projection of the angular momentum along a particular axis.
+Later we will see that $\ell$ is associated with the total angular momentum of the state, and $m$ the projection of the angular momentum along a particular axis, the $z$-axis in our case here.

 ## The radial part

 `[slide]`

 In order to solve the radial part, we can get insight even before assuming a specific radial potential.
-We can simplify this by changing variables with $u(r) \equiv r R(r)$, then we are left with this differential equation:
+We can simplify the radial part by changing variables with $u(r) \equiv r R(r)$, then we are left with this differential equation:

 $$
 -\frac{\hbar^2}{2m}\ \ \frac{d^2u}{dr^2}+\left[V+\frac{\hbar^2}{2m}\ \frac{\ell\left(\ell+1\right)}{r^2}\ \ \right]u=Eu\
 $$(3d-s-14)

-This is a again a 1D Schrödinger equation, with a radial-position dependent term added to the potential term.
+This is a again a 1D Schrödinger equation, with a radial-position dependent term added to the potential term in square brackets.
 This term decreases quickly with radial distance, and it increases with larger $\ell$ or angular momentum - this means this term accellerates the quantum particle outwards, it is also called the centrifugal term.
 Together with $V$ the term in brackets is called the effective potential.

-To finally solve this equation and with this the full Schrödinger equation, we finally need to plug in a particular potential $V$.
-We aim to calculate the electronic energy states of the simplest atom, the hydrogen atom.
-In this case, $V$ is given by the Coulomb potential that describes the electrostatic attraction of the electron to the nucleus, therefore it is negative:
+To finally solve this equation and with this the full Schrödinger equation, we need to plug in a particular potential $V$.
+Here, we aim to calculate the electronic energy states of the simplest atom, the hydrogen atom.
+In this case, $V$ is given by the Coulomb potential that describes the electrostatic attraction of the electron to the nucleus that consists of a single positive charge, the proton - therefore the potential is purely attractive, or negative:

 $$
 V=\ -\frac{e^2}{4\pi\epsilon_0}\frac{1}{r}\